 The stated purpose of the law is to prevent illicit actors from using shell and front companies to hide their identities and launder money, which helps counter terrorism, for example.

-There are more than 20 types of companies exempt from the CTA, mainly companies that already provide Beneficial Ownership Information in some other capacity, or highly regulated companies, like banks, insurance companies, and tax-exempt entities.
+There are more than 20 types of companies exempt from the CTA, mainly companies that already provide Beneficial Ownership Information in some other capacity, or highly regulated companies, like banks, insurance companies, and tax-exempt entities, and now domestic US entities.

 Importantly, “Large Operating Companies” are also exempt.
 Large Operating Companies: